ChainMovers/dtp/docs/src/docs/design.md

 ## At high level, how is the Sui Network used?

-Sui owned objects are used for unidirectional data transfer with sub-second latency (See [Simple Transaction](https://docs.sui.io/devnet/learn/how-sui-works#simple-transactions) in Sui docs).
+Sui owned objects are used for unidirectional data transfer with sub-second latency (See [Fast Path Transactions](https://docs.sui.io/concepts/transactions/transaction-lifecycle) in Sui docs).

 Data Ingress: A data stream is sliced into transactions (txns) and added to the Sui network.
 The txns are targeted to a destination Pipe (owned object).

-Data egress: The data "exit" the network through event streams (emitted by the txns being received at the destination Pipe).
-The transmitted data can be "observed" by any users, but decoded only by the ones having the decryption key.
+Data egress: The data "exit" the network through event streams (emitted by the txns executed for the destination Pipe).
+The data can be "observed" by any users, but decoded only by the ones having the decryption key.

 The receiving end DTP SDK re-assembles the txns into the original data stream.
 The stream is then forwarded to the intended end-user (a TCP server, a Rust application layer above etc...).

-Slower transactions (Sui consensus) are used for most "control plane" synchronizations.
+Slower transactions (Sui consensus) are used for most "control plane" synchronizations (e.g. opening a connection)

 ## DTP Glossary